sparkbox/standard/code-style/git/README.md

 The removed `inject` wasn't generally useful for directives so there should be no code using it.
 ```

+## Curating Your Commit History

+There are a number of reasons why you may want to "rewrite" the history of your work.

+**Before requesting a review of your work**, you may want to clean up your commit history to better "tell the story" of what you did.
+Using interactive rebasing, you can curate your commit history to combine (squash or fixup), reorder, or reword your commits to better [onboard the reviewer to your pull request][foundry_curated_commits].

+**After your work has been approved**, there is no longer a need to preserve every step of your process for the record.
+Of course, your code changes must be preserved, but when merging them back into the main branch it's more important to communicate the high-level reasoning for the overall PR.
+This makes the flow of changes to the main branch more easily digestible for later viewers.
+Once again, you will use interactive rebasing to combine all of your changes into 1 or 2 commits, communicating notable changes in the body of the commit message.
+This is often referred to as "squashing your commits."

 ## Rebasing a Branch onto the Master Branch

 Rather than merging commits from another branch into the master branch, Sparkbox prefers to rebase commits on top of the master branch.
 One of the best reasons for why Sparkbox does this is that rebasing creates a very clear and clean commit history, free of "Merged branch `other-branch`" commits (which can muddy up the history).
-To learn a bit more about why rebasing is preferred over merging at Sparkbox, read Ryan Cromwell's post on [Taking Control of Your Commit History](https://seesparkbox.com/foundry/take_control_of_your_commit_history).
+To learn a bit more about why rebasing is preferred over merging at Sparkbox, read Ryan Cromwell's post on [Taking Control of Your Commit History].
 Additionally, here is a diagram that depicts the differences between merging and rebasing:

 ![Merging](merge.png)

 ![Rebasing](rebase.png)

 For the purposes of this example explaining rebasing, let's say that the branch you need to rebase is called `chore-teaching-example`, and that this branch has gone through all of the Git flow discussed above for a pull request.
 Follow these next steps to rebase a branch onto master:

 1. Open your terminal and checkout the branch to be rebased: `git checkout chore-teaching-example`.